 Who are the Cancer Cooperative Trials Groups?

-There are 14 national Cancer Cooperative Trials Groups (CCTGs) in Australia.
+There are 14 Cancer Cooperative Trials Groups (CCTGs) in Australia.
 These groups conduct world-class multi-disciplinary research for cancer control.
 Clinical trials help to inform clinical practice and improve the survival and quality of life of cancer patients.

 Consumer representatives make an important contribution within the CCTGs.
 They may be involved with concept development of clinical trials, providing input into research protocols and lay summaries, and reviewing patient information sheets and consent forms.

 The specific aims and objectives of each CCTG differ slightly:

 (AGITG) conducts clinical trials to find better ways to treat people with gastro-intestinal cancers.
 It is a multi-discipline collaborative group of over 700 medical and research professionals that aim to improve the medical treatment of people suffering from gastro-intestinal cancers such as cancer of the oesophagus, stomach, liver, gall bladder, pancreas and bowel.
 The AGITG Engage Program is a free online information network for GI cancer patients, survivors, carers and family members.
 Visit the AGITG website to learn more about the program and to register to receive the quarterly Engage newsletter.